 The mushers are putting themselves through one of the most grueling things they will ever experience and most times they are sleep deprived and less than sociable.
 You want to hang around and interact, but mostly they are busy taking care of their dogs, being interviewed by media groups or resting.

-Most the people you see consistently along the race have a role: vets, volunteers, pilots, media & race officials.
-Then there are the spectators; a contingency of snow-machiner’s following the trail to Nome (who we see quite a bit), and an even smaller group of people that take charters with small aviation operations to various checkpoints along the trail.
+Most of the people you see consistently along the race have a role: vets, volunteers, pilots, media & race officials.
+Then there are the spectators; a contingency of snow-machiners following the trail to Nome (who we see quite a bit), and an even smaller group of people that take charters with small aviation operations to various checkpoints along the trail.
 Then there’s the smallest group of spectators, people like us, flying their own planes for no other reason than the adventure.
 Most years there are a few planes, but this year we didn’t meet any others.

 Aside from the ceremonial start, the Iditarod isn’t set up for spectator convenience.
 Most communities that host checkpoints aren’t prepared to cater to large groups of people, but since most people have a purpose and the amount of spectators is relatively small, checkpoints usually welcome you and don’t distinguish between the two types of visitors.
-In a way we piggyback on hospitality that isn’t necessarily meant for us but is extended to us since we are there.
+In a way, we piggyback on hospitality that isn’t necessarily meant for us but is extended to us since we are there.

 It turns out Atlee gets airsick and prefers to vomit anywhere except into the bag.

-The majority of communities hosting checkpoints are very small, 50-700 people and space is limited, for me its easy to feel in the way or like an inconvenience.
+The majority of communities hosting checkpoints are very small, 50-700 people and space is limited, for me it’s easy to feel in the way or like an inconvenience.
 Most checkpoints don’t have hotels, some have “B&B’s” basically family homes that they open up to the community.
 Some are nice, others have a reputation for overbooking themselves and charging $150.00 person per night, and it isn’t unheard of for your accommodation to be a couch.
-Most the times we end up sleeping in an school gym for around $70 dollars per person with a large group of people, which is especially a challenge when you have a baby that you are trying to keep quiet during the night.
+Most the times we end up sleeping in a school gym for around $70 dollars per person with a large group of people, which is especially a challenge when you have a baby that you are trying to keep quiet during the night.

 Every community has its own feel, some are amazing hosts; Tokotna, Unalakleet, and Huslia come to mind.
 Community members make amazing food for everyone (we make sure to leave a nice donation when we leave) and people are friendly and excited to see you.
 Other villages join in the festivities, but the hospitality is the bare minimum for the volunteers.
 Then, there is the rare community that would rather not have spectators in their community.
-At one community were we landed we were met by a gentleman that, after he found out we weren’t directly connected to the Iditarod, asked us to not come into his community.
+At one community where we landed we were met by a gentleman that, after he found out we weren’t directly connected to the Iditarod, asked us to not come into his community.